Claus Ruhe Madsen: Political career

 In September 2018, Madsen announced his candidacy for the upcoming mayoral election in Rostock.
 He was able to run despite lacking German citizenship due to the Treaty on the Functioning of the European Union, which grants EU citizens the right to vote and stand in local elections in other EU member states.
 He was supported by the Christian Democratic Union (CDU) and Free Democratic Party (FDP).

 In the leadup to the mayoral election, Madsen was criticised by trade unions as well as the youth branches of both the Social Democrats and Left for underpaying employees at his furniture company by several hundred euros per month.
 Madsen claimed he could not afford to pay standard wages and that his employees received other perks such as "daycare grants for parents, training, free drinks and occasional bonuses".
 He also stated that works councils and unionisation are not necessary in small companies such as his.
 Several employees also came out in defence of Madsen's practices.

 In the first round on 26 May 2019, Madsen placed first with 34.6% of votes and proceeded to the runoff against Steffen Bockhahn of The Left, who won 18.9%.
 For the second round, he was endorsed by the Independent Citizens for Rostock (UFR), party of outgoing mayor Roland Methling.
 He was elected mayor in the runoff on 16 June, winning 57.1% of votes.
 He took office in September, becoming the first foreigner to serve as mayor of a major German city.

 During the COVID-19 pandemic, Madsen attracted attention for his cautious and unorthodox approach to combating the virus, calling for more flexibility for local authorities to minimise infection while allowing life to continue.
 These measures were interpreted as the reason for the particularly low number of infections in Rostock.
 Madsen was a frequent guest on talk shows discussing pandemic policy.

 After the 2022 Schleswig-Holstein state election, rumours began circulating that Madsen would become economics minister in the new second Günther cabinet.
 Günther confirmed speculation on 27 June.
 The following day, Madsen did the same and announced his resignation as mayor to take up the new post.
 He resigned on 29 June, just three years into his seven-year term.
 He was replaced on an acting basis by Chris von Wrycz Rekowski, and an early election held in November to replace him was won by Eva-Maria Kröger.

 Madsen took office as Minister for Economics, Transport, Labour, Technology and Tourism on 22 June.
 He was nominated to the position by the CDU, but remained an independent politician.
+He joined CDU in 2023.